Textron tactical armoured patrol vehicle: Armament

-The TAPV is slated to have a remote weapons system based on the M151 Protector.
-The weapon system is called the Dual Remote Weapon System, and can mount both a C6 7.62 mm general purpose machine gun and either a HK GMG 40 mm automatic grenade launcher or a M2HB 12.7 mm heavy machine gun.
+A portion of the TAPV fleet was fielded with a remote weapons system based on the M151 Protector.
+The weapon system is called the Dual Remote Weapon System, and mounted both a C6 7.62 mm general purpose machine gun and a HK GMG 40 mm automatic grenade launcher.
 The vehicle also possesses smoke grenade launchers located on the remote weapon system.

 Amphibious

 The TAPV can handle water (fording) depth up to 1.5 m but is not built as a fully amphibious vehicle.